hsrambo07/Notion-Extension/README.md

 - MCP Notion server on port 3333
 - Backend API server on port 8787

-## Loading the Chrome Extension
+## 📲 Loading the Chrome Extension

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in the top-right corner)
 3. Click "Load unpacked" and select the `extension` folder
 4. The Notion Agent extension should now appear in your extensions list

-## Usage
+## 🚀 Usage Examples

-1. Click on the Notion Agent extension icon in your browser
+### Basic Commands

-2. Type a natural language command in the textarea (e.g., "Create a new TODO page called 'Hello World'")
+- **Create a page**: "Create a new page called Weekly Tasks"
-3. Click "Run" to send the command
-4. If the action requires confirmation, you'll see a prompt to confirm or cancel
-5. After confirmation, the action will be executed in your Notion workspace
+- **Add content**: "Add 'Meeting with Alex at 3pm' to my Today page"
+- **Format content**: "Add a bullet list with apples, oranges, bananas to Shopping List"

+### Advanced Usage

+- **Multi-part commands**: "Create a page called Q3 Goals in Work and add checklist to finish project, hire new developer, update documentation"
+- **Section-specific placement**: "Add 'Call accountant' under Important section in Tasks page"
+- **Content formatting**: "Add as toggle 'Project Details: Launching in September with initial beta access for partners'"

-## Testing
+## 🧪 Testing

 Run the test suite with: